Anna Delvey Now: Is The Real Anna Sorokin Free From Jail?

 ANNA DELVEY NOW IS ON INSTAGRAM

-The person at the heart of Inventing Anna has one of the craziest stories out there, and she’s currently serving time in Orange County Correctional Facility, something that is front and center on her Instagram account.
-She is in jail, but still able to post on social media.
+The person at the heart of Inventing Anna has one of the craziest stories out there, and while she was serving time in Orange County Correctional Facility, something that was front and center was her Instagram account.
+While in jail she was still able to post on social media.
 There are a few selfies on her timeline, but not many.

-She is posting pictures of her art though.
+During that time she was posting pictures of her art.
 One of those can be seen above, a print she says is one of 100.
 And per her “style”, it’s a picture that was featured in The Untitled Magazine that reminds folks she has no regrets and also that she is in line with the highest fashion.

-It’s all truly a crazy story about how she got here and why this is the kind of thing on her Instagram feed.
+It’s all truly a crazy story about how she got here.

-ANNA DELVEY NOW REMAINS IN AN ICE DETENTION CENTER
+ANNA DELVEY WAS IN AN ICE DETENTION CENTER

 Anna Delvey now